How to Buy Commercial Real Estate with a Loan

 Any business owner who occupies more than 51 percent of the commercial property may apply for any of these types of financing.

 We covered a lot of ground in a fairly short article, but it’s not rocket science.
-As a basic rule of thumb, make sure you know the ROI on the property you’re interested in investing in, and then look for a loan option that makes sense within your timeframe.
+As a basic rule of thumb, make sure you know the return on investment (ROI) on the property you’re interested in investing in, and then look for a loan option that makes sense within your timeframe.
 You don’t have to become an expert in commercial real estate financing to get a good deal—you just have to know the experts who can help you.
-So, find a reputable provider like Biz2Credit and talk through your options.
+So, find a reputable provider like Biz2Credit and talk through your options so you can get a commercial real estate loan that fits your needs.